jamescrg/benefits-of-meditation/draft1.md

 ## Introduction: A Quick Primer on Meditation

 There are many benefits to the practice of meditation.
-These include reduced reactivity, better social relationships, a reduced risk of accidents, reduced stress, better time management, better concentration and learning, a greater enjoyment of life, and improved confidence.
-In this book, I discuss each of these benefits at some length.
-I talk about how meditation brings them about and how much time and effort are needed to start experiencing them.
+These include reduced reactivity, better social relationships, and a greater enjoyment of life, among others.
+In this book, I discuss these and other benefits at some length.
+I talk about how meditation brings such benefits about and how much time and effort are needed to start experiencing them.
 The bottom line is, for most people, meditation is a very worthwhile endeavor.
-It is one of the best things a person can do for their wellness and general happiness.
+It is one of the best things a person can do for their well-being and general happiness.

 ### What is meditation?